olopezr/cp4i-pot/cp4i-labs/ACE-labs/Kafka-Experience/Lab_1/ReadMe.md

 ![alt text][tst10]

 13\.
 Now let's go back to the MQ Console tab and click on your Queue Manager title, in this example it is MQGR1.
-Click on the Refresh Icon and you should see a message on your queue now.  **Note** This is due to Kafka broker keeping the messages available so when applications start up they can go back and pick up messages that have already been produced.
+Click on the Refresh Icon and you should see a message on your queue now.

+ **Note:** This is due to Kafka broker keeping the messages available so when applications start up they can go back and pick up messages that have already been produced.

 ![alt text][tst11]

-14\.You can click on the queue to view the message and the data.
+14\.
+You can click on the queue to view the message and the data.

 ![alt text][tst12]